microsoft/dicom-server/tools/dicom-web-electron/readme.md

 The application is packed with [`electron-builder`](https://www.electron.build/)

-To package the application for windows you can run the following command
+To package the application for Microsoft Windows you can run the following command:

 ```.\node_modules\.bin\electron-builder -w```